margokovacs82/AngularProject/README.md

 ### Features

-This is a simple application to practice a bit Angular6+.
+This is a simple application to practice a bit Angular6+ and CSS.
+It is a mess but it was fun to write it, to try out everything that came to my mind
-It works with in-memory-data service and "saves" the addresses given on the first page and shows them on the second page.
+The core of the project is to "save" the addresses given in a form to an in-memory-data service and to show them on the second page.
+But pushing the "picture!!!" button is actually funnier than saving and watching data.
-It is still in progress and will remain in progress for a long time I think - I do it besides my everyday job.
+It is still in progress - I do it besides my everyday job if I have some time or if I want to practice something (like Observables).

 # Angularpetproject